Monthly Tech-Tip | Use Plainsman Clays? Click here |

 -Deflocculate the glaze to reduce water content.

--Brush or spray it on in multiple coats.
+-Brush or spray on a CMC gummed version in multiple coats.

 The body is Plainsman M390.
 The firing schedule is Plainsman PLC6DS.